 - Self-understanding of strengths, interests, and the exploration of academic and professional goals

-- Academic planning including class registration, monitoring academic requirements, and encouraging well informed decision making, and
+- Academic planning including class registration, monitoring academic requirements and encouraging well informed decision making

 - Seeing the big picture and providing a context for learning through encouraging student engagement, helping students identify the logic and relationships of the curriculum, and offering personal feedback and advice

-Call for nominations will be coming soon for awards to be presented in 2018.
+Nominations for awards presented in 2019 are due Monday, November 5, 2018.
 Nominees who have not previously received awards may be re-nominated.

 Hope College honors faculty and staff members for service, academic achievement and professional involvement during the Faculty Recognition Reception coordinated by the Provost’s Office and held at the Maas Center auditorium.